jacintod/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project
+## This project is based on the Davide Anguita, Alessandro Ghio, Luca Oneto,
+## Xavier Parra and Jorge L. Reyes-Ortiz Themos Patrikios publication
+## "Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine".
+## International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

-Coursera Data Science Specialization - Getting and Cleaning Data Course Project
+This is my project submission and below is some notes and comments on the dataset# Getting-and-Cleaning-Data-Course-Project Coursera Data Science Specialization - Getting and Cleaning Data Course Project

 # Introduction
-This is my project submission and below is some notes and comments on the dataset

 # Information on the Data
 This is not meant to be detailed information on the data and dataset.
 For more detailed